Doc Audit & Project Scoping Playbook for Freelance Tech Writers

 [Your Name]

-Handover checklist for engineers & PMs
+Handover Checklist for Engineers & PMs

-- Confirm OpenAPI/Swagger spec if available.
+- Confirm OpenAPI/Swagger specification if available.

-- Designate an engineering reviewer and response SLA (48 hrs).
+- Designate an engineering reviewer and response SLA (48 hours).

 - Sign off on acceptance criteria and launch date.

-Recommended tools & workflow
+Recommended Tools & Workflow

-- Static site generators: Docusaurus, MkDocs, Hugo.
+- Static Site Generators: Docusaurus, MkDocs, Hugo.

-- API-first: OpenAPI/Swagger, Redoc, Stoplight.
+- API-First Tools: OpenAPI/Swagger, Redoc, Stoplight.

-- Snippet testing: Postman collections, HTTPie, curl, jest + nock for mocking.
+- Snippet Testing: Postman collections, HTTPie, curl, jest + nock for mocking.

-- Docs-as-code: GitHub/GitLab, Markdown, CI (GitHub Actions) for linting and snippet validation.
+- Docs-as-Code: GitHub/GitLab, Markdown, CI (GitHub Actions) for linting and snippet validation.

 - Keep example credentials in a secret store and rotate regularly.

-Final notes
+Final Notes